imranrkhan13/Track-Applications/README.md

 - Browser storage size limits (~5-10MB)

 ## 🔮 Future Enhancements

-These are features I've sketched out but haven't implemented yet:

 - [ ] **Cloud Sync** - Firebase/Supabase integration for cross-device access
 - [ ] **Export Tools** - Download your garden as CSV/PDF
-- [ ] **Analytics Dashboard** - Visualize your job search journey
 - [ ] **Smart Reminders** - Email notifications for follow-ups
 - [ ] **Timeline View** - See your applications on a calendar
 - [ ] **Dark Mode** - For late-night application sessions